Scotch bonnets are North Carolina’s state shell. Why are they so hard to find?

 About 60 different kinds of bonnets exist throughout the world.
 The one common to our waters is Phalium granulatum, ranging from North Carolina west to Texas and south through the West Indies to Brazil.

-As mentioned earlier, Scotch bonnets are predators.
 These slow moving gastropods glide along the ocean floor feeding on sand dollars, sea biscuits, sea urchins and other echinoderms.
-To feed, they dissolve the hard outer layer of their prey with a secretion containing sulfuric acid.
-Then they quickly cut an opening through the softened skeleton to expose and eat the flesh.
+To feed, they dissolve the hard outer layer of their prey with a secretion containing sulfuric acid, then quickly cut an opening through the softened skeleton to expose and eat the flesh.
 Scotch bonnets are preyed on by crabs that can crush shells, such as stone and blue crabs.

 Scotch bonnets breed in spring, with the female depositing egg capsules in clumps or rounded, woven towers up to 4 or 5 inches high.
 Bonnets reach maturity in one to six years.